BurningOKR/BurningOKR/README.md

 # BurningOKR
-Burning OKR is our vision to help consistently to establish focus and alignment around company goals and embed transparency into the corporate culture.
+Burning OKR is our vision to help consistently establish focus and alignment around company goals and embed transparency into the corporate culture.

 BurningOKR has been developed as a web application with an Angular Frontend and Java Spring Boot Backend.
 As database Postgres SQL is used.